How to Keep Your Aquarium Crystal Clear at All Times

 How you feed your fish also plays a role in how easy is it to keep your aquarium clean.
 Different fish have different diets: some eat other fish, some eat veggie diets, and there is a wide variety of flakes and pellets to keep your fish from starving to death.

 Providing your fish with a variety of foods helps maintain their color, growth, and overall health.
-Remember: the more you feed them, the more they poop.
-Only feed them what they can consume in two minutes and there will be less waste.
-This will reduce the amount of of ammonia in the water.
+Remember: The more you feed them, the more they poop.
+Only feed them what they can consume in two minutes, and there will be less waste.
+This will reduce the amount of ammonia in the water.
 Ammonia turns water a murky yellowish-brown color.

 The Result: A Steady State of Being

-If you choose to go with live plants, you will find that over a year or two, your aquarium will reach a steady state (this should be every enthusiasts's goal!).
+If you choose to go with live plants, you will find that over a year or two, your aquarium will reach a steady state (this should be every enthusiasts' goal!).
 A steady state means that the chemistry of the water in your aquarium is changing slowly if at all.
-Think of it this way: If your electricity failed and you could not use the filter in your aquarium for a year, the balanced combination of plants and fish would filter the water on its own and the only cleaning you would have to do would be to clean the algae off the sides of the glass and change the water four times a year.
+Think of it this way: If your electricity failed and you could not use the filter in your aquarium for a year, the balanced combination of plants and fish would filter the water on its own.
+The only cleaning you would have to do would be to clean the algae off the sides of the glass and change the water four times a year.

 I hope you have found this helpful and time-saving so you have more time to enjoy your aquarium instead of maintaining it.
 Enjoy and thanks for reading!